-Even though milk from cows is off limits for your 1-year-old child, there are plenty of non-dairy milks available in grocery stores.
+Even though milk from cows is off limits for children with milk allergy, there are plenty of non-dairy milks available in grocery stores.
 Soy milk, a beverage made from combining ground soy beans and water, is a widely used alternative to cow's milk.
 Soy milk contains close to the same number of calories, protein and fat as reduced fat cow's milk.
 However, soy milk does not naturally contain the same amount of calcium, vitamin D and vitamin A as cow's milk.
-In order to ensure your child is getting enough of these essential nutrients, look for fortified soy milk.
+In order to ensure your allergic 1-year-old is getting enough of these essential nutrients, look for fortified soy milk.
 Also, avoid flavored soy milk or those with added sugar to limit your child's daily sugar intake.
 Yogurt, cheese and sour cream products made from soy milk are also available.

 Rice, Almond and Coconut Milks

 Some children have more than one food allergy.
-If your 1-year-old is allergic to cow's milk and soy, there are still plenty of other options for fluid milk.
+If your 1-year-old is allergic to cow's milk and soy, there are still plenty of other alternatives to milk.
 Health food stores carry milks made from a variety of grains and nuts.
 Rice milk, almond milk, cashew nut milk, oat milk, hemp milk and coconut milk are all usually soy-free and dairy-free.
 These different milks range in calorie, protein and fat content.
 As with soy milk, it's important to select varieties that have been fortified with vitamins and minerals and that contain little added sugar.
-You can use any of these milks in place of cow's milk in recipes when cooking or baking at home, as well.
+You can use any of these as alternatives to cow's milk in recipes when cooking or baking at home, as well.

 Avoiding Milk in Foods